katmfoo/dotfiles/readme.md

 Do this stuff manually

 * Set caps lock to ctrl
-* Add fantasque sans mono font
+* Set font to fantasque sans mono size 14
 * Add private ssh key (copy to clipboard from 1password app)
 * Turn on alternate app icon